amanmprojects/fitgirl-repacks-batch-downloader/README.md

 # Fitgirl Repacks Batch Downloader

-A Python script to automate downloading multiple parts from Fitgirl Repacks using Selenium WebDriver.
+A Simple Python script to automate downloading multiple parts from Fitgirl Repacks using Selenium WebDriver.
+This is just a fun project, I would personally recommend using [JDownloader2](https://jdownloader.org/jdownloader2) instead.

 ## Why This Exists